DevOpsPlayground/DPG-Meetups-Next.js/README.md

 ```

-5. Once we have fetched ``featuredEvents`` from the API inside of getStaticProps, we can go back to put Homepage component and deconstruct ``featuredEvents`` that we are passing from getStaticProps as props as follows:
+5. Once we have fetched ``featuredEvents`` from the API inside of getStaticProps, we can go back to put Homepage component, and proceed to deconstruct ``featuredEvents`` that we are passing from getStaticProps as props:

 ```javascript
 export default function Homepage({featuredEvents}) {